GLAUKEN/trading-bot/README.md

 #### Procedure:

-    - Calculate a 12-period EMA of price
+    - Calculate 12-period EMA of price
-    - Calculate a 26-period EMA of price
+    - Calculate 26-period EMA of price
-    - Subtract the 26-period EMA from the 12-period EMA
+    - Subtract 26-period EMA from the 12-period EMA
-    - Calculate a 9-period EMA of the result obtained from step 3
+    - Calculate 9-period EMA of the result obtained from step 3

 This 9-period is called the MACD line